 The holidays are meant to be time of slowing down and for spending time with loved ones.
 But sometimes the holidays can be a time of great stress for us.
 We find ourselves constantly rushing from task to task, multi-tasking, and checking off our endless shopping lists.
 What we fail to realize is that life is short and if we keep going in a stressed fashion – this season of connecting with ourselves and others will pass us by.
 We may find ourselves regretting not taking the time to just slow down and enjoy the moment.
 To help you get into the spirit of the holidays with no stress, we’ve created a restorative holiday sequence that you can do easily at home anytime.
+Here are a few yoga poses for stress.

 By intentionally releasing the burden of stress and tension, it allows us to come to our natural state of being; of relaxation and joy.
 It also helps us to connect more deeply with the present moment and others around us.
 By taking this time for inner peace and stillness, we can find ourselves becoming more patient, calm, as well as loving towards ourselves and our loved ones.

 Find a quiet place where you won’t be disturbed.
 Be sure to clear your space so its clutter free to relax your mind.
-Set some quiet music and maybe even some candles to further set the mood for peace.
+Set some quiet music and maybe even some candles to further set the moodh for peace.

 To start your restorative holiday flow, come into a simple seated Easy Pose on your mat.
 Begin with a counting breath pranayama practice.
 To do this, take a big inhale in slowly for a count of 3, hold the breath briefly for a second or two, and then exhale out slowly for a count of 3.
 You can slowly work up to inhaling and exhaling for a count of 4 seconds or even 5 seconds depending on your preference.
 Elongating your inhalations and exhalations in this way helps to induce relaxation and slow down your central nervous system.